mikeizbicki/cmc-csci046/README.md

 1. Introduction to the mathematics of programming (overlap with discrete math)
 1. Introduction to the hacker culture

-We will NOT cover:
+Differences between this course and HMC's CSCI060HM/CSCI070HM:

-1. Low-level memory management (C/C++ programming languages)
+1. This course does not cover low-level memory management (C/C++ programming languages)
-1. This course will be less theoretical than CSCI060HM/CSCI070HM
+1. This course is more practical
+1. There is no lab section

 **Textbook:**